The WhoCo guide to optimizing your interview process and putting your company's best foot forward.

 - Put together an agenda.
 You’ll want to include time for introductions, the job-related questions you landed on (plan 10-15 minutes per question), and the applicant’s questions.

 - Decide how you’ll score candidates’ responses.
 Start with at least three scoring categories for each skill you interview for and define what each means: Below Requirements, Meets Requirements, and Exceeds Requirements.
 Expand these three categories to five if you like.
-We’ve developed a template for you to work from here.

 - Select an interview panel.
 A good panel ensures multiple perspectives and ratings on each question and related skills.
 Choose two or three coworkers (too many, and you risk overwhelming applicants).
 Include people with different perspectives on the job and hiring process (like a peer, a manager, and HR).